 Mobile Phone Access

-Find out if you will have mobile phone access all along the way.
+Find out if you will have mobile phone access along your entire route.
 Call your mobile phone carrier or check online.

 High altitudes can cause breathing problems even if you don't normally use supplemental oxygen.
 Talk about this with your health care provider.
 Map out your travel route.
 Plan for your oxygen needs.
 Find stops along the way where tanks can be replaced

-Make sure your car has recently been serviced: oil changed, fluids checked, spare tire in working condition.
-Have a jack, jumper cables, flares, blankets, drinking water, and healthy snacks.
+Make sure your car has recently been serviced.
+Ensure that the oil has been changed, fluids have been checked, and the spare tire in working condition.
+Have a jack, jumper cables, flares, blankets, drinking water, and healthy snacks available.

 If you are on oxygen therapy, plan to have enough tanks to last throughout your trip.
 Know where you can have empty tanks exchanged for full ones.
 Take your stationary concentrator with you for use at night.